-Pursuant to the provisions mentioned above, ProjectCo can perform functions of CCD on CCD's behalf for a specified period of time which shall not exceed 15 years being the duration for small-scale PPP projects as provided for under Regulation 76(2) (b) of the PPP Regulations.
-However, in the proposed amendments to the PPP Regulations there will be no cap on the duration of the PPP agreement.
+Pursuant to the provisions mentioned above, ProjectCo can perform functions of MMMC on MMMC's behalf for a specified period of time which shall not exceed 15 years being the duration for small-scale PPP projects as provided for under Regulation 76(2) (b) of the PPP Regulations.
+However, in the proposed amendments to the PPP Regulations, there will be no cap on the duration of the PPP agreement.
 The duration may be extended for a maximum of five years in case of delay or interruptions unforeseen by both parties, project suspension not caused by the private party or an unforeseen increase of costs arising from the contracting authority (Regulation 84 of the PPP Regulations).
-Thus, CCD can transfer its assets and user rights to ProjectCo (with whom they will sign a PPP agreement) to carry out the CCD SWM Project.
+Thus MMMC can transfer its assets and user rights to ProjectCo (with whom they will sign a PPP agreement) to carry out the MMMC SWM Project.

-The transfer of these rights will be for the stated period in the PPP agreement, which should not exceed 20 years, where there is an extension (in the proposed amendments to the PPP Regulations there will be no cap on the duration of the PPP agreement).
+The transfer of these rights will be for the stated period in the PPP agreement, which should not exceed 20 years, where there is an extension (in the proposed amendments to the PPP Regulations, there will be no cap on the duration of the PPP agreement).
 In terms of revenue derived from the user rights, the PPP agreement should indicate how the revenue will be split between the LGA and ProjectCo.
-As ProjectCo is able to charge any user charges such as collection fees and landfill tipping fees, ProjectCo may set up an account where such funds will be deposited.
-The applicable taxes chargeable to the users will be paid to the Tanzania Revenue Authority (TRA).
-It is important to get a separate tax advice regarding taxes applicable to such a project and means of payment.
+As ProjectCo is able to charge any user charges such as collection fees and landfill tipping, ProjectCo may set up an account where such funds will be deposited.
+Notably Rule 24 of the Mtwara Environmental Rules provides that for every fee collected, 20% will be submitted to MMMC.
+Moreover, applicable taxes chargeable to the users will be paid to the Tanzania Revenue Authority (TRA) and these will not be remitted to ProjectCo It is important to get a separate tax advice regarding the taxes applicable to such a project and means of payment.

-At the end of the PPP agreement, the ProjectCo will be required to hand back the assets to CCD.
-The procedure and requirements for handing back assets has been provided under Regulation 97 of the

-PPP Regulations 2015 to include the description of assets to be handed over, maintenance requirements and the right of the contracting authority to inspect the assets before hand-back.
+At the end of the PPP agreement, the ProjectCo will be required to hand back the assets to MMMC.
+The procedure and requirements for handing back assets has been provided under Regulation 97 of the PPP Regulations 2015 to include the description of assets to be handed over, maintenance requirements and the right of the contracting authority to inspect the assets before hand-back.

-Capacity of CCD
+Capacity of MMMC

 The institutional framework in relation to LGAs and PPPs has been provided for both in the PPP Act 2010 (as amended) and PPP Regulations 2015.
-Section 8(1) of the PPP Act 2010 (as amended) identifies the role of the public sector in PPPs to include identifying projects, carrying out feasibility studies, monitoring and evaluation, risk sharing and putting in place an enabling environment such as favourable policies, strategies and legal and institutional framework.
+Section 8(1) of the PPP Act 2010 (as amended)

+identifies the role of the public sector in PPPs to include identifying projects, carrying out feasibility studies, monitoring and evaluation, risk sharing and putting in place an enabling environment such as favourable policies, strategies and legal and institutional framework.
 For the purpose of PPPs, the public sector has been defined to include LGAs or persons acting on behalf of the LGAs (Section 3 of the PPP Act 2010 (as amended)).